Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Armidale Surrounds - South, placing the area among the bottom 25% of areas assessed nationally

-In the current financial year, $1.6 million in commercial development approvals have been recorded, reflecting the area's residential nature.
-Compared to Rest of NSW, Armidale Surrounds - South records 19.0% less building activity per person and ranks among the 34th percentile nationally, indicating relatively constrained buyer choice and supporting interest in existing homes.
-This level is lower than the national average, suggesting market maturity and possible development constraints.
-Recent construction comprises 92.0% detached houses and 8.0% attached dwellings, preserving the area's low density nature and attracting space-seeking buyers.
+The average expected construction cost for new dwellings is $238,000, below regional norms, reflecting more affordable housing options.
+Additionally, $1.6 million in commercial development approvals have been recorded this financial year.
+Compared to the rest of NSW, Armidale Surrounds - South records 19.0% less building activity per person and ranks among the 34th percentile nationally, suggesting relatively constrained buyer choice and supporting interest in existing homes.
+Recent construction comprises 92.0% detached houses and 8.0% attached dwellings, preserving the area's low-density nature and attracting space-seeking buyers.

-With an estimated 484 people per dwelling approval, it reflects a quiet, low activity development environment.
-Population forecasts indicate Armidale Surrounds - South will gain 451 residents by 2041.
-Given current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers and potentially enabling growth that exceeds current forecasts.
+The estimated population per dwelling approval is 484 people.
+AreaSearch forecasts indicate Armidale Surrounds - South will gain 451 residents by 2041.
+With current construction levels, housing supply should meet demand adequately, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development